An invaluable experience working on the website of Scotland’s leading news agency

 About Deadline News

-The placement is unpaid, although expenses of £10 a day (seven hours) will be provided.
+The placement is unpaid, although out-of-pocket expenses will be covered.

-The ongoing pandemic means people on placement will have to work from home with supervision provided using video calls, mobile phone and email.
+The ongoing pandemic means people on placement will likely have to work from home with supervision provided using video calls, mobile phone and email.

 After the pandemic is brought under control some work will be based in the Deadline office in Edinburgh subject to availability of space and members of staff to supervise.